-With so many beautiful state parks and trails in Connecticut, getting active and outdoors this spring is a breeze.
+With so many beautiful state parks and trails in Connecticut, getting active and outdoors this fall is a breeze.
 Hiking trails of all levels beckon visitors with breathtaking views and serene natural surroundings.

 Pick a destination from Helium.com’s list of the Top 10 Hiking Trails in Connecticut, and plan your trip using our “My Trip” feature and selecting nearby attractions and places to stay while experiencing Connecticut’s beautiful outdoors.